diffpy/diffpy.github.io/products/pdfmorph.rst

 With other Python distributions, the program can be updated to the latest version with ::

-	easy_install --upgrade diffpy.pdfmorph
+	pip --upgrade diffpy.pdfmorph

-To use a development version, visit the project source repository at https://github.com/diffpy/diffpy.pdfmorph and consult its README file.
+To use a development version, visit the project source repository https://github.com/diffpy/diffpy.pdfmorph and consult its README file.